 Share this post

-Following the advise of Tim Masterson, I had contacted Mario Winkelman of LDComfort in preparation for my ride.
-LDComfort makes specialty base layers designed specifically for long distance motorcycling.
+Following the advice of Tim Masterson, I had contacted Mario Winkelman of LDComfort in preparation for my ride.
+LDComfort makes specialty base layers designed specifically for long-distance motorcycling.
 Mario was generous enough to donate a set of his base layers for my ride and walk me through their proper use.
 Some people might wonder what the big deal could be with base layers—they’re just underwear, right?
-Well, yes, but these are also a whole lot more and great deal of experience, research, and design went into these specialty garments.
+Well, yes, but these are also a whole lot more and a great deal of experience, research, and design went into these specialty garments.
 The basic idea behind LDComfort gear is that it is made of two separate layers, the inner of which transfers moisture to the outer layer to evaporate and properly regulate body temperature and moisture levels while simultaneously alleviating chafing.
 You can literally soak a piece of LDComfort 2-layer fabric, ring it out and blot a piece of paper towel to the inner side and it won’t show any moisture.
-These are two key factors to comfortable long distance riding.
-For more extreme long distance riders, such as those competing in the Iron Butt Rally (11,000 miles in 11 days), this can go beyond comfort and become a health issue.
-Contrary to what most riders would assume, the best garment for hot or cold weather riding is the same thing: a close fitting long sleeved shirt and full length tights.
-In cold weather they obviously keep you warm, but in hot weather, they allow you to function in conditions that would be impossible without them.
+These are two key factors to comfortable long-distance riding.
+For more extreme long-distance riders, such as those competing in the Iron Butt Rally (11,000 miles in 11 days), this can go beyond comfort and become a health issue.
+Contrary to what most riders would assume, the best garment for hot or cold weather riding is the same thing: a close-fitting long-sleeved shirt and full-length tights.
+In cold weather, they obviously keep you warm, but in hot weather, they allow you to function in conditions that would be impossible without them.
 The secret, once again, is with moisture.
 The body keeps itself cool with perspiration and evaporation, essentially creating its own air-conditioning.
 These specialty garments are able to retain the moisture necessary for evaporation and cooling while keeping you dry, also very important to sustained comfort while riding.

 For George Wyman’s 1903 account of this portion of his journey click here: http://wymanmemorialproject.blogspot.com/p/iv-through-valleys-of-two-great-rivers.html